Menu

 Massachusetts Biodiversity Goals published

-Massachusetts Biodiversity Goals will accelerate the pace of restoration to bring over 75% of the most important habitats for species back to health, remove at least 10% of dams and upgrade 2,500+ culverts for fish and wildlife passage, and restore degraded salt marshes and marine habitats.
+Last month, Governor Healey announced the Massachusetts Biodiversity Goals.
+This 25-year plan aims to accelerate the pace of restoration and bring over 75% of critical habitats back to health, remove 10% of dams, upgrade 2,500 culverts for fish and wildlife passage, and restore salt marshes and marine habitats.
+These are ambitious goals and we look forward to working with our partners and the state to achieve as much as we can.